-Have you stopped to calculate how much you need to save at what rate of return you need to achieve the fund your retirement lifestyle?
+Have you stopped to calculate how much you need to save and at what rate of return you need to fund your retirement lifestyle?
 What about the college fund you need for a child or grandchild?
 You may try to delay your own retirement but it is difficult to tell an 18-year-old to hold off going to college for a few years.

 Let’s examine retirement research from Employee Benefit Research Institute by Jack VanDerhei, Ph.
 D1.
 He shows that men and women have different spending needs.
 For a 25-year-old man earning as much as $65,000, an 8.2 percent savings rate increases the probability of success to 90 percent.

 The blessing for the expectation of a longer life means the need for more savings.
 For a 25-year-old female earning as much as $65,000 a 9 percent savings rate increases the probability of success to 90 percent.
 If that same woman earning $65,000 waits to age 55 she would have to save 18.5 percent and would see the success probability drop to 50 percent.2